-This is the scientific study of our planet in terms of natural systems and their mutual interaction, with an emphasis on the modification of these systems by human activities.
-The emphasis in this course is on local-scale environmental problems.
-Subjects covered include air pollution modeling, fate and transport of water pollution, contaminant toxicology, risk assessment, soil chemistry, and soil degradation.
+This course introduces the scientific study of our planet in terms of natural systems, their interactions, and their modification by human activities, on a local scale.
+Subjects addressed include air pollution modeling, fate and transport of water pollution, contaminant toxicology, human health risk assessment, soil chemistry and degradation, wastewater and drinking water treatment, and landuse assessment.
+Learning is facilitated by quantitative problem solving and case studies.
 Three hours of lecture per week.